 School was held at Morrison Chapel’s log church house until one could be built at Bell Ridge.
 Later they moved the school closer to the bottom of the hill, and in time it became a large two room building with plenty of room for the children who spanned ages from 5 or 6 through 14 or 15.
 The school was a source of pride in the community and became a central hub for community activity as well as a place of origin for many courtships.
 When the school became a public entity, the county built a larger brick building nearby and added on to it as the population grew, using the school up until the late 1980s, when the county closed it and a local church bought it to operate a Christian school in its facilities.

-Morrison City Mission was a non-denominational chapel built in the early 1940s on Tenneva.
-Some folks say it was put in to keep alcohol out of an area business.
+Morrison City Mission was a non-denominational chapel organized in May, 1936 and built in 1936-37 by Ed Jones on Tenneva.
+Some folks say it was put in to keep alcohol out of an area business owned by B. C. Mullens.
 The law said liquor could not be sold within so many feet of a church, so the people against the selling of such beverages built a church near enough to a business that had applied for such license in order to keep the community “dry.”
-Whatever the origin, the church grew into a pretty substantial church by the time the highway took the building in the late 1970s.
+The church began as a non-denominational effort, with services on Sunday afternoon and Saturday night, using area preachers from a variety of denominations.
+They continued in this pattern through June, 1947 when a Sunday School was organized with 25 members.
+Bobby Olterman was the first pastor called to the church in 1958.
+He was followed by Milburn Morelock in 1963, Millard Porter in 1967 and Joseph Hill in 1971.
+The church grew into a pretty substantial church by the time the highway took the building in the late 1970s.
 It now stands on the north side of West Carter’s Valley in a new brick structure.

 An Apostolic Church was formed and occupied a building at the corner of Tenneva and Carter’s Valley.
 They, too, were made to relocate when the new highway came in the 1970s.
 They moved to John B. Dennis Bypass and renamed their church.